matthew-a-dunlap/audio_tools/README.md

 You need a copy of python3 with sox and numpy installed.
 Look at the help info on `detunes_across_octaves.py` for more info on arguments.
 Or just look in the code.

 # Audio Samples
 I have generated some "detune packs" for quick use if you don't want to run the code.
+See the `Audio Samples` folder.
 These were pulled from [a variation of the AKWF single-cycle waveforms](https://web.archive.org/web/20170827193039/http://www.inspektorgadjet.com/download/inspektor_gadjet-ak_waveforms__slices/?wpdmdl=1161), which are tuned to C

 # Future
 - Going down in semitones from the base waveform seems to sound crunchy.
 There might be a better way to interpolate.